By Robin Moss

-One of the hardest things to discuss with our children is when tragic events happen to other children, especially when those events occur close to home.
-They may feel sad, frightened or even angered by the news.
+One of the hardest things to discuss with our children is a tragic event, especially when it is played repeatedly on the news.
+They may feel overwhelmed, sad, frightened or even angered.
+And they may not know how to express what they are feeling in a conversation.

 1. When your children ask you about a tragic event, always find out first what they already know.
 Otherwise, you may share more details than they need or are equipped to understand.